Where is it ?

 The closest towns from Cayo Santa Maria are: Caibarién (about 61 km / 38 mi), Remedios (about 68 km / 42 mi) and Camajuani (about 89 km / 55 mi).
 The central location of the province of Villa Clara allows visitors to easily access some other well-known places such as: Santa Clara (110 km / 68 mi), Cienfuegos (177 km / 110 mi), Trinidad (198 km / 123 mi).
 Cuba's capital, Havana, is however quite far from Cayo Santa Maria, about 386 km (240 mi).

 © Google Earth.
-In the satellite image below, you can see the location of Cayo Santa Maria.
-I added a few other markers on the map, move your pointer over them to view the info.
+In the satellite image above, you can see the location of Cayo Santa Maria.
+Move your mouse pointer over the markers to view the info.
 Using your mouse, you can move the image (click and drag) to see other points of interest in the region.
-Use your mouse's wheel to zoom in or out.
+The mouse's wheel no longer works to zoom in or out.

 You’re also welcome to visit our websites dedicated to the other keys in the Cayos de Villa Clara: Cayo Ensenachos and Cayo Las brujas